 If you try it both ways, I would love to hear what you think!

-Either way, this cake tastes special--especially topped with whipped cream or yogurt--and lots of fruit.
+Either way, this cake tastes special--especially topped with whipped cream, coconut whipped cream, or yogurt--and lots of fruit.

 Won't the Cake Spoil If It's Left Out Overnight?